 RCS II, Inc was established in 2004 as a result of stumbling upon a formulation to repair a failed septic drain field and septic system problems.
 It was a well-known fact that septic systems fail because of something called Hard Pan Soil, which is produced when sodium combines with clay soil.

-After talking with Empire Sewer in Granville NY, local septic pumping company owner Chip Gauther told me he had an ideal candidate to check out our treatment product: a retired couple on a fixed income in North Granville, NY.
+Chip Gauther, owner of Empire Sewer in Granville, NY, told me he had an ideal candidate for our treatment product.
+It was a retired couple on a fixed income in North Granville, NY.
 We contacted the homeowner, Ted Vogel (see Ted on our testimonial’s page), and gave it a try.
-We began by adding some of the septic drain field repair formulation, but soon realized we needed to add more and – sure enough – we had success without months of waiting!
+We began by adding some of the septic drain field repair formulation, but soon realized we needed to add more.
+Sure enough, we had success without months of waiting!

 Once we tried the septic drain field repair on several other places, we knew we had something special.
 We named the product after the result: “Septic Drainer”, and then produced the first batch.
-We hired a local marketing firm, Pepe Productions of Glens Falls, NY to create a logo, marketing brochures and several videos.
+We hired local marketing firm Pepe Productions of Glens Falls, NY, to create a logo, marketing brochures and several videos.

 A Family Operated Business